 In 2002-03, the Gophers took home their fifth national title, posting a 28-8-9 record en route to beating New Hampshire 5-1 in Buffalo, N.Y. in the title game.
 With that NCAA crown, Lucia became one of just four coaches in NCAA history to lead his team to back-to-back national titles.
 The 2002-03 squad also captured the Gophers' first WCHA Final Five championship since 1995-96 while finishing the season with an eight-game winning streak and 12-game unbeaten streak.

-In fact, Lucia has done some of his best coaching late in the season, owning a 68-36-2 combined record during the months of March and April.
-He has 19 NCAA tournament coaching victories and has led his teams to 15 career appearances in the event.
+He has 22 NCAA tournament coaching victories and has led his teams to 16 career appearances in the event.
 Five of those appearances came while coaching at Colorado College as Lucia joins current Boston College coach Jerry York as the only coaches to lead two different schools to at least five NCAA tournament appearances.
 He is one of just six coaches in NCAA history to lead two different schools to the Frozen Four.

 One of Lucia's best in-season coaching performances may have come in 2007-08 when the team finished 19-17-9 and placed seventh in the WCHA, but had a strong finish with three-straight overtime wins to reach the WCHA Final Five championship game and earn an eighth-straight berth to the NCAA tournament, which was the second-longest streak in Minnesota history.